I've Suffered a Head Injury

-I've Suffered a Head Injury is an EP by The Verve Pipe.
+I've Suffered a Head Injury is an independent album and an EP by The Verve Pipe.
 It was originally released in 1992 as the band's debut album.
-This rare 10-track version contains two songs written by original lead guitarist Brian Stout and an acoustic recording of "The Freshmen", which the band re-recorded for its hit 1996 album Villains.
+This rare 10-track album version contains two songs written by original lead guitarist Brian Stout and an acoustic recording of "The Freshmen", which the band re-recorded for its hit 1996 album Villains.
 Later in 1992, the band released the album in EP form on LMNO Pop.
-The 1995 rerelease has the same track listing as the original EP.
+The 1995 rerelease of the EP has the same track listing as the original EP.

 1992 EP/1995 Rerelease

 All songs produced by Jon Frazer and The Verve Pipe.

 Original 1992 10-Track Album

 All songs produced by Jon Frazer and The Verve Pipe except "The Freshmen", produced and engineered by Kevin and Debby Brown.